cytomining/pycytominer/CONTRIBUTING.md

 We expect that all tests must pass in order for new contributions to be accepted into production code.
 `pytest` configuration may be found within the `pyproject.toml` file under `tool.pytest.ini_options`.
 We include the marker `large_data_tests` for tests which involve large amounts of data downloaded from the internet (these tests could take time).
-We recommend invoking `pytest` through the command: `poetry run pytest`.
+We recommend invoking `pytest` through the command: `uv run pytest`.
-You may temporarily deselect the `large_data_tests` marked tests during development using, for example: `poetry run pytest -m "not large_data_tests"`.
+You may temporarily deselect the `large_data_tests` marked tests during development using, for example: `uv run pytest -m "not large_data_tests"`.

 ### Dev environments